bcgov/wps-frontend/README.md

 * [Node.js](https://nodejs.org/en/) - You’ll need to have 10.16.0 or later version on your local development machine.
 You can use [nvm](https://github.com/nvm-sh/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 ### Installing
-In the project directory, you can run:
+In the project directory, run:

 #### `npm install`

-Installs all the dependencies required.
+Installs all dependencies in the node_modules folder.

 ### Executing program